KarimJedda/cybergov/README.md

 - [ ] Re-introduce confidence measures
 - [ ] Add the RAW JSON response to the `llm_analyses/*.jsons`
 - [ ] Load system prompts from files to let peopel edit them
+- [ ] The comment we leave is meh, it should point to a nice generated page with the justifications (like teased in the Tweet)

 ## Ideas